-United Arab Emirates Bordering Countries: Oman, Saudi Arabia
+United Arab Emirates Neighboring Countries: Iran

-Where is United Arab Emirates?
+Where is the UAE: United Arab Emirates?

-United Arab Emirates Satellite Image
+United Arab Emirates (UAE) Satellite Image

 Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of United Arab Emirates and all of Asia in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.